hoffmannmatheus/minion-mavlink-bridge/readme.md

 ### Arduino + Android App

-This arduino is setup as a BLE peripheral, and it creates readable / notifiable BLE GATT characteristics.
+This arduino is setup as a BLE peripheral, and it creates a readable & notifiable BLE GATT characteristic.
 It ended up being quite easy to code this following [Arduino's BLE examples](https://docs.arduino.cc/tutorials/nano-33-ble-sense/ble-device-to-device).

 The characteristic is written once a change in the "minion state" is detected.
 The state is really a small, condensed string created from the data retrieved by the MAVLink heartbeats being received.